spanickroon/Rss-Reader/rssreader/documentation/manual.md

     + --version => Print version info. Сan be used as a single argument.
     + --json => Print result as JSON in stdout.
     + --verbose => Outputs verbose status messages.
 Use with other arguments.
-    + --limit LIMIT => Limit news topics if this parameter is provided.
-LIMIT
+    + --limit LIMIT => Limit news topics if this parameter is provided LIMIT.
+    + --date DATE => Return cached news from the publication day.
+Format is YYYYMMDD". **Argument source has the meaning**.

 + Additional description:
     + --limit => can be used with --json.
     + --json => the description of the circuit is in the file **parsing_json_schema.json**
+    + --date => can be used with --limit, --json.
+    + --verbose => can be used with all agruments.

 ## Testing
 Test find in the most important folder.